ATI Maternal Newborn Proctored Exam Latest Update -Nurselytic

 Correct Answer: D

 Rationale: The correct answer is D: Blood transfusion equipment.
-During a vasoocclusive crisis in sickle cell anemia, there is a blockage in blood vessels leading to severe pain and tissue damage.
-Blood transfusions may be necessary to improve oxygen delivery to tissues and alleviate symptoms.
-Having blood transfusion equipment readily available in the client's room allows for prompt intervention if needed.
+In a vasoocclusive crisis, the client with sickle cell anemia may require blood transfusions to improve oxygen delivery to tissues.
+Having blood transfusion equipment readily available in the client's room ensures prompt initiation of treatment.
+Wheelchair (

 Question 2 of 5